-Only supplies of services with a place of supply in Bahrain, applying the general place of supply rule in Article 16 of the VAT Law, are eligible to qualify as export of services

-(i.e. services for which the place of supply is in Bahrain given that the supplier's place of residence is in Bahrain).
+Only supplies of services with a place of supply in Bahrain, in application of the general place of supply rule in Article 16 of the VAT Law, are eligible to qualify as export of services (i.e., services for which the place of supply is in Bahrain given that the supplier's place of residence is in Bahrain).

-These services will be an export of services and be subject to VAT in Bahrain at the zero-rate provided the conditions are met, as detailed in section 2.3.3.
+These services will qualify as export of services and be subject to VAT in Bahrain at the zerorate provided the conditions are met, as detailed in section 5.2.2.

-A law firm resident and registered for VAT in Bahrain provides services to a company based in the USA which wants to understand the Bahrain legal framework on setting up a company in Bahrain.
+A law firm resident and registered for VAT in Bahrain provides services to a company based in the USA which wants to understand the Bahrain legal framework around setting up a company in Bahrain.

 The place of supply of the legal services is in Bahrain under Article 16 of the VAT Law.
-This is because the services are performed by a Bahrain resident supplier to a recipient who is not a VATable person in an Implementing State.
+This is because the services are performed by a Bahrain resident supplier to a recipient who is not a taxable person in an Implementing State.